Our Top 10 Trailing Houseplants

 Devil’s Ivy Marble Queen

-The Marble Pothos Devil’s Ivy is a fast-growing plant.
+The Marble Pothos Devil’s Ivy is a fast-growing plant that features in our top 10 trailing houseplants.
 It’ll climb or trail naturally with guidance – you can choose which you prefer by placing it up high or down low.

 The plant is super easy to care for, so it’s great for newbie plant owners.
 Just water when the soil’s dry and don’t let it stand in water.
 Every now and then, gently remove lower yellow leaves to allow the plant to focus on new growth.
 This will keep it healthy and help it thrive.